 (Lookout for this badge in your instructors car.
 If they dont have a green ADI badge or a pink trainee licence badge and you are paying for the lessons then they are conducting them illegaly.)
 I offer quality affordable driving lessons Morecambe, Heysham and Lancaster for new and existing learners, and also to full licence holders who may need to brush up on their driving for a job interview.

-I sit-in on most of my students tests (unless they don't want me to sit-in with them).
-So I know exactly what makes a minor fault and what makes a serious fault, therefore I can assess my pupils exactly how an examiner would, and give an accurate assessment of their driving.
+Doing driving lessons in Morecambe and Heysham makes it easy to do a mock test on one of the test routes, this makes the mock test as realistic as possible to give you a better chance of passing.
+I have been a driving instructor since 2010 so I know exactly what makes a minor and a serious fault so I can asses you exactly how an examiner would.
 When you get close to being ready for your test we will do a few mock tests to see how you are doing, but my mock tests are also available for pupils who have learned with another instructor or friend/family member.
 Having a mock test at £25 is much cheaper than going in for a test when you are not ready and spending £60+ on another test.
 So if you think your ready for your test and want a second opinion, or if you think your ready but your instructor doesn't and want an assessment of how far off the test you are then contact me and mention "Mock driving test"

 This question is asked many many times.
 The national average is 1.5 times your age so a 20 year old will take 30h on average.
-My average up to test ready from total novice with NO other practice (in friend/parents car) is 22h.
+My average up to test ready is 22h of driving lessons.
 But this is an average, the quickest someone has been test ready from total novice with me is 10h.
+I achieve this by using my custom designed progress chart which groups together various aspects of driving into manageable chunks designed to make the most of our specific location.
 Once you are test ready I will put you in for your test, no holding you back.

 Take a look at this thread for other peoples opinions